Table of Contents

 The Queensland public sector NDIS workforce strategy (2015–2019) assists our agencies to manage the workforce impacts of the National Disability Insurance Scheme (NDIS) to Queensland Government employees.

-The NDIS will help improve the lives of people with disability and create jobs in the disability sector.
+The NDIS helps improve the lives of people with disability and create jobs in the disability sector.
 This growth means there are multiple career options available for Queensland Government employees impacted by the NDIS implementation.

 The workforce strategy outlines our commitment to: